Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

    primary module interface unit
      A :term:`module interface unit` which exports a named module that is not a :term:`partition unit`.

+   scan
+     The process of analyzing a :term:`translation unit` to discover module imports and exports.

    strong module ownership
      C++ implementations have settled on a model where the module "owns" the